crazynayan/tpf1/README.md

 4. Python (Latest Stable version)
 5. Node.js (Latest Stable version)
 6. d20_source folder from info@crazyideas.co.in
+### Another Operating System
+* The tool will also work on other operating systems like Linux or Mac.
+* The installation instructions here are specific to Windows, and these instructions have been tested on Windows.
+* For other operating systems, the user needs to be familiar equivalent instruction mentioned here.

 ## Installation Instructions
 (All commands are given on Windows Terminal)